kellerberrin/UVIS/Sphinx/SphinxGAE/html/_sources/software/linux/linux.txt

 The Scripts
 +++++++++++

+1.    **localDrupal** - Start the Bitnami Drupal stack.
+Apache listens on port:8080 and MySql is active on port:3306.

+      |action| (UVIS) $localDrupal

+|

+2.    **stopDrupal** - Stop and unload the Drupal stack (Apache and MySql).

+      |action| (UVIS) $stopDrupal

+|

-1.    **localbulkloader** - This script uploads the drug database data in spreadsheet '.csv' format to the **local** GAE datastore.
+3.    **localbulkloader** - This script uploads the drug database data in spreadsheet '.csv' format to the **local** GAE datastore.

       |action| (UVIS) $localbulkloader

 |

-2.    **remotebulkloader** - This script uploads the drug database data in spreadsheet '.csv' format to the **remote** GAE datastore.
+4.    **remotebulkloader** - This script uploads the drug database data in spreadsheet '.csv' format to the **remote** GAE datastore.

       |action| (UVIS) $remotebulkloader

 |

-3.   **localSphinxGAE** - Run a local copy of the Sphinx documentation on the local GAE server.
-This documentation can be viewed in a web browser at 'http://localhost:8080' (see script 'UVIS')
+5.   **localSphinxGAE** - Run a local copy of the Sphinx documentation on the local GAE server.
+This documentation can be viewed in a web browser at 'http://localhost:8070' (see script 'UVIS')

      |action| (UVIS) $localsphinxGAE

 |

-4.   **localUSdrugGAE** - Run a local copy of the US drug database on the local GAE server.
+6.   **localUSdrugGAE** - Run a local copy of the US drug database on the local GAE server.
 This can be viewed in a web browser at 'http://localhost:9080' (see script 'UVIS')

      |action| (UVIS) $localUSdrugGAE

 |

-5.   **localPharmCatGAE** - Run a local copy of the PharmCat web application on the local GAE server.
+7.   **localPharmCatGAE** - Run a local copy of the PharmCat web application on the local GAE server.
 This can be viewed in a web browser at 'http://localhost:9090' (see script 'UVIS')

      |action| (UVIS) $localPharmCatGAE

 |

-6.   **localAuthenticateGAE** - Run a local copy of the Authentication server on the local GAE server.
+8.   **localAuthenticateGAE** - Run a local copy of the Authentication server on the local GAE server.
 This can be viewed in a web browser at 'http://localhost:9070' (see script 'UVIS')

      |action| (UVIS) $localAuthenticateGAE

 |

-7.   **processrawNDCfiles** - Process the raw tab delimted NDC files (package.txt and product.txt) downloaded from the NDC website.
+9.   **processrawNDCfiles** - Process the raw tab delimted NDC files (package.txt and product.txt) downloaded from the NDC website.
 These are processed into a .csv file that can be uploaded into the GAE Datastore using the bulkloader tool (see **bulkloader**).